Fourth-Party Vendors: Managing Risk Throughout the Extended Supply Chain

 Share:

-Fourth-party risk is broadly classified as risk stemming from "vendors of vendors," many which the contracting organization may not even be aware of.
+Fourth-party risk is any potential risk posed by the "vendors of your vendors," many of which the contracting organization may not even know.
 Even if your company has a well-developed information security program, unknown fourth parties and Nth parties can still cause significant disruptions in your supply chain.

-For example, take the recent ransomware attack on the Colonial Gas Pipeline.
-Gas stations across the U.S. east coast ran empty, and millions of consumers were left wondering how they would get to work.
+For example, take the ransomware attack on the Colonial Gas Pipeline.
+Gas stations across the U.S. East Coast ran empty, and millions of consumers wondered how they would get to work.
 In many cases, individual gas stations may have never even heard of Colonial Pipeline, much less realized that a cyberattack could cripple it and, by extension, their supply chain.

-An effective supply chain risk management program can help you identify, remediate and manage risks across all vendors – third-party, fourth party and beyond.
-This article explains how vendors are classified and provide tips for effectively managing risk at all levels of your supply chain.
-We’re going to cover:
+An effective supply chain risk management program can help you identify, remediate, and manage risks across all vendors – third-party, fourth-party, and beyond.
+This article explains how vendors are classified and provides tips for effectively managing risk at all levels of your supply chain.
+We're going to cover:

 • Identifying critical vendors and tolerance levels